In any situation where individuals own property together, there is a

-Tenants in common refer to the co-ownership structure where the shared owners each have an interest in the property, represented by shares which may be equal or not.
+Tenants in common refer to the shared ownership structure where the shared owners each have an interest in the property, represented by shares which may be equal or not.
 For example, one owner may have as much as 75% while the other owns the remaining 25%.
 In most cases, the ownership amount reflects the contribution to the purchase.

 With tenants in common, the co-owners retain control over their share of the property and reserve the right to transfer or sell their share to a third party or even give it away in a will.

 Property owners have two major rights as Tenants is common;